A brief overview of navigation and use of the Crash Data Dashboard for the Georgia Department of Transportation.

 (Selecting and deselecting the Gwinnett County partition, from the Where Tab of the Dashboard)

-Most dashboards contain different tabs of data, users can navigate between tabs of data by clicking on the tab, located just beneath the search bar.
+Most dashboards contain different tabs of data, users can navigate between tabs of data by clicking on the tab, located just beneath the search bar, and selecting the desired tab from the dropdown menu.
 Switching tabs will not impact any filters you may have applied.
 It will only change the charts that are displayed in the metrics section of the Dashboard.

 Additional filters can be added using the search bar by clicking on the Add Filter button, and typing to search for a filter.
 In the example below, I am adding a filter to only display crashes in which Younger Drivers were involved by typing the word Young into the filter bar, and selecting Young Driver Related from the dropdown, and selecting True.